osamfrimpong/tempocue/README.md

 http://localhost:4310/agenda
 ```

-If `4310` is unavailable, the app tries the next available port up to `4319` and reports the active URLs in the controller.
+If the backend can detect a non-loopback local IPv4 address, it binds to all interfaces and advertises URLs using that LAN address.
+Otherwise it binds to localhost.
+The active URLs and port are shown in the controller.

-## Next Implementation Steps

-1. Add SQLite persistence for projects, rundowns, themes, and messages.
+## Keyboard Shortcuts

+- `Space`: start or pause the timer
+- `R`: reset the timer
+- `N`: select the next rundown item
+- `B`: toggle blackout
+- `+`: add one minute
+- `-`: subtract one minute
+- `Esc`: hide the active message

+Shortcuts are ignored while typing in text inputs or textareas.

+## Supporting Files

+Rundown items can include supporting file entries, one per line.
+HTTP and HTTPS entries open directly.
+Local file paths are served back through the TempoCue output server at `/supporting-file/...` so the controller can open them from the active item.

+## Not Yet Implemented

+- Durable project/rundown persistence
-2. Add CSV import/export and project package export/import.
+- CSV import/export
-3. Expand timer modes beyond countdown/count-up.
+- Project package export/import
-4. Add LAN mode with explicit user opt-in and output-only access controls.
+- Explicit LAN sharing controls and output-only access restrictions
+- Additional timer modes surfaced in the UI
-5. Add automated tests for timer math, duration parsing, WebSocket snapshot delivery, and port fallback.
+- Automated test coverage for timer math, WebSocket delivery, and server port fallback